JKM Nursing Home Registration in Malaysia

 My relative is already in an unregistered home.
 What should I do?

-First, assess the actual quality of care — unregistered does not automatically mean unsafe, though it is a serious red flag.
-If you are concerned about the quality of care, you can report the facility to JKM by calling the local JKM district office.
-If the care is good and you trust the operator, you may choose to stay but should advocate for the operator to register.
-If you are unhappy with the care, use this guide to find a registered alternative.
+First, assess the actual care — unregistered doesn't automatically mean unsafe, but it is a serious red flag.
+If you're worried, report the facility to JKM via the local district office.
+If care is good and you trust the operator, you may stay but should push them to register.
+If you're unhappy, use this guide to find a registered alternative.

-Our full comparison guide covers which licence matches your relative's care needs, how to read a facility's credentials, and a 5-step verification checklist.
+Our full comparison covers which licence matches your relative's needs, how to read a facility's credentials, and a 5-step verification checklist.

 JKM vs MOH Guide → Browse Nursing Homes →